Mastering Olympic Lifts for Everyday Strength

 • Cutting the pull short in the snatch

-• Limited shoulder/ankle mobility
+• Limited shoulder or ankle mobility

 How to Improve Your Olympic Lifts